Allow IP addresses

 In addition to allowing IP addresses, your email administrator may choose to implement email standards such as SPF, DKIM, and DMARC.
 These standards allow SWSD to send emails on behalf of your domain.
 This helps you improve email deliverability while preventing unwanted email.

 The following capabilities are currently available only to customers using US data centers.

 Below are additional details on how to deploy these standards across email notifications from SWSD.

 If you plan to utilize SWSD to send emails from your domain, add the IP addresses to your SPF record on your DNS server.

 If your email policy requires emails sent from your domain to be DKIM, that is, authorized by your domain, you will need to contact support.
 SolarWinds will walk you through a short process, such as adding the relevant records to your DNS server, allowing SWSD to send DKIM-signed emails from your domain.

 If your organization enforces a DMARC policy for emails, you will need to apply the SPF and DKIM steps above.
 In addition, SolarWinds recommends you allow our email links to ensure you receive links within emails sent by SWSD.
 These links come from the following domains:

-If you use Office 365, you may have to add the above email links to the Office 365 threat management safe links area.
+If you use Office 365, you may need to add the above email links to the Office 365 threat management safe links area.
 To do this: Login to the Office 365 portal.
 Navigate to Admin Centers > Security & Compliance > Threat Management > Safe Links > Policies that apply to specific recipients.
 Edit the default policy or create a new one (Settings > Do not rewrite the following URLs) by adding samanage.com and *samanage.com*.
 Save and wait for 30-60 minutes, then test a new ticket.